 - Denmark: Lucky Per by Henrik Pontoppidan (recommended by Thomas)

-- France: A Girl's Story by Annie Ernaux (recommended by the staff at L'Écume des Pages in Saint-Germain-Des-Prés, Paris)
+- France: A Girl's Story by Annie Ernaux (recommended by the staff at L'Écume des Pages in Saint-Germain-Des-Prés, Paris), also Et la joie de vivre by Gisèle Pelicot (an incredible woman)

 - Ghana: Homegoing by Yaa Gyasi (recommended by a Stanford Open-Mic event during undergrad)